KratosTheOne/KratosTheOne/README.md

 I'm currently working as a SDE1 at TruEstate, a startup in the space of real estate and investing.
 I also worked as a Research Intern at Samsung, India.

-I have a strong grasp of Data Structures and Algorithms and modern Frontend tecnologies like React, Redux, Next and Tailwind CSS.
+I have a strong grasp of Data Structures and Algorithms and modern Frontend technologies like React, Redux, Next and Tailwind CSS.

 ## My Experiences -
 - Software Development Engineer 1 at TruEstate